mmilano/SidePanelCollapse/README.md

 ([Bootstrap.js/collapse source][BS-source-width])

 Vertical/height collapse is the default behavior, but Bootstrap will check if the collapsing element has a `width` class.
 If so, then the width, not height, "collapses" between 0 and the width value.
-It transforms horizontally, not vertically.
+It transforms horizontally instead of vertically.

 ## SidePanelCollapse Goes Sideways

-SidePanelCollapse starts from this buried possibility and augments the normal behavior of Bootstrap collapse to manage an element that opens and closes horizontally.
+SidePanelCollapse starts from this latent possibility and augments the normal behavior of Bootstrap collapse to manage an element that opens and closes horizontally.
 Then, going beyond simple horizontal movement, the library provides additional functionality to make the user experience better (admittedly, an opinionated better).

 ### Features:

-* Different and customizable durations for the open and close transitions.
+* Different and customizable durations for the open and close transitions applied to the side panel element.
 * Optimized closing behavior when a link is clicked.
 * A backdrop that overlays the page when the side panel is open.
 * Option for a custom "close" button that is separate from the button that opens the side panel.